-You're not a horse racing expert, but you can act like one for the Belmont Stakes.
+You're not a horse racing expert, but you can act like one for the Kentucky Derby.

-For all the pomp and circumstance at the track at Pimlico, the real focus Saturday will be on the potential for something historic, as a narrowing field of elite young racehorses aims for the first Triple Crown victory in 37 years.
+For all the pomp and circumstance at the track at Churchill Downs, the real focus Saturday will be on the track.

 Don't know the first thing about horse racing?
 It doesn't matter.
 These seven tricks will help you get in on the spectacle as though you do.